maximemoreillon/iot-kernel/README.md

 # IOT Kernel
-A base library for IoT devices
+A base library for IoT devices.

 ## Features